-Chris Randrup - Waihau Bay SFC - brought up the option for the special needs community youth or adults.
-WM felt we needed help to make this happen.
+Chris Randrup - Waihau Bay SFC - brought up the option for the special needs community - youth or adults.
+Warren Maher agreed that we need to help to make this happen.
 Tauranga - Bruce Dinnan - wish for fish was mentioned as an example and whether he would like to be more involved with NZSFC.
 It was suggested we possibly give recognition to any special needs anglers.
 Recognise a catch and we open ourselves to special needs requirements.
-Chris will offer a trophy along those lines.
+Chris Randrup will offer a trophy along those lines.

-WM - suggested CR email to the fishing committee and then they can work on this point.
+Warren Maher - Tairua-Pauanui SFC - suggested Chris Randrup email the fishing committee and then they can work on this point.
 He also suggested it is reported to the zone for feedback.